christianstanfield/Code-Challenge-2/README.md

 * Feel free to make assumptions about anything that's not stated above - but please state your assumptions in a project read-me.
 * Design carefully but please refrain from over-engineering.
 A simple solution is often a good solution.
 * You can use any algorithm and/or heuristic functions for your computer player.
+If you are unsure, we recommend starting with a strategy that makes random moves before adding a second strategy that implements Minimax.

 # Testing